material-components/material-components-ios/components/Buttons/docs/fabs.md

 A floating action button (FAB) represents the primary action of a screen.

-There are three types of FABS:
+There are three types of FABs:

 1. [Regular FABs](#regular-fabs)
 2. [Mini FABs](#mini-fabs)